My Fruitive Challenge: Day 106 — The Engine 2 Kitchen Rescue

 • Walnuts for omega-3

-• I’ll add for myself that there are no more than five ingredients, and that the ingredients should be items that I could find individually in my kitchen (not hard to pronounce chemicals!)
+Also, ideally, there are no more than five ingredients that I could find individually in my kitchen (and that they’re not hard-to-pronounce chemical names!)

 Popular posts from this blog